How I, as a blind person sing in a Choir

 - listening to the breathing of the singers around me, taking my cue to start or cutoff at the right time;

-- Being so familiar with the music that I literally can sing it in my sleep;
+- Being so familar with the music that I literally can sing it in my sleep;

 - Counting the bars rests as required when first rehearsing a piece, so I can know when to come in;

-A sort of “knowing” when something is happening.
-I can almost sense when a crescendo happens, without even knowing how.
-I just seem to know as just happens.
+– A sort of “knowing” when something is haspening.
+I can almost sense when a cressendo happens, with out even knowing how.
+I just and just happens.